raphmoreno/shopify-mcp-server-main/README.md

 The server provides advanced order querying and filtering capabilities.
 You can retrieve orders based on various criteria, such as order status, date range, and customer information.

-## Testimonials

-> "The Shopify MCP Server has greatly simplified our product management process.
-It's a powerful tool that saves us a lot of time." - John Doe, Store Owner

-> "We love the advanced order filtering options.
-It makes it so much easier to find specific orders and manage our store efficiently." - Jane Smith, E-commerce Manager

 ## Setup